Halloween Dirt Cups

 How to make ahead of time

-The pudding and crumbs can be made 4 days of ahead of time.
+The pudding and crumbs can be prepared up to 4 days in advance.
 Refrigerate the pudding in an airtight container.

 Crush the crust to form crumbs, and then store them in an airtight container.